IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space Time and Roman's High Latitude Imaging Survey: Results

 The original RedMaPPer and RedMaGiC algorithms have been applied to LSST cosmoDC2/DC2 galaxies using only LSST photometry to generate LRG samples in the redshift range of $0 < z < 1$.
 The cosmoDC2/DC2 RedMaGiC sample applies constant $\chi^2$ cut for LRG selection, rather than a variable $\chi^2$, for the same reasons discussed in Section~\ref{sec: red galaxy selection}.
 In this section, we compare our IRMaGiC samples to the LSST DC2 RedMaGiC samples.
 Figure~\ref{fig:combined-LRG-sample-compare} illustrates the redshift performance comparison for the \verb|highdens|/\verb|highlum| samples from the LSST DC2 and IRMaGiC.
 As mentioned in Section~\ref{sec: photo-z performance}, our LRG samples exhibit greater scatter compared to other low-z RedMaGiC or RedMaGiC-like samples, this is also clearly shown in the bottom panel of Figure~\ref{fig:combined-LRG-sample-compare}.

 This increased scatter could be due to three factors.
 First, the underlying truth magnitudes for each galaxy differ between cosmoDC2, which the DC2 simulation is based on, and the Roman truth catalog.
 In cosmoDC2, the \verb|mag_norm| values used to scale the input galaxy SEDs vary across different bandpasses~\citep{LSSTDC221}, while the Roman simulation uses a constant \verb|mag_norm| to scale the SEDs across all Roman bands~\citep{Troxel23}.
 This difference in truth magnitude calculation may contribute to the increased scatter.
 Second, as noted in Section~\ref{sec:data}, the photometry in the two catalogs is measured differently, which could also contribute to the increased scatter.
-Third, red and blue galaxy populations tend to be blended more at higher redshifts, which broadens the intrinsic scatter of the red sequence template.
+Third, red and blue galaxy populations tend to be blended more at higher redshifts, which broadens the intrinsic scatter of the red-sequence template.

 To explore this further, we rerun the IRMaGiC algorithm on the truth catalog for the LSST-Roman joint galaxy sample.
 We calibrate a red-sequence model based on ground-truth information and compare the redshift performance to the cosmoDC2 RedMaGiC samples.
 Comparing results derived based on galaxy truth photometry allows us to rule out the impact of measured photometry.
 Our comparison shows that, despite differing assumptions about the scaling of galaxy SEDs and our sample being at higher redshifts, the scatters are comparable in this case.
 Further details can be found in Appendix~\ref{appendix}.
-Thus, we conclude that the observed increase in scatter is likely due to the lack of calibration of the Roman photometry.
+We therefore conclude that the increased scatter observed here is likely driven by the current measurements in Roman magnitude, which are measured using a generic SourceExtractor photometry pipeline (See Section~\ref{sec: Roman data description}).
+In contrast, we expect the final Roman data products to be generated with a survey-optimized photometric pipeline, yielding improved calibration and more accurate photometry measurements.